 There are few things worse than not being able to run at your best because it’s too hot out.
-But if you live somewhere steamy, it can be difficult to avoid running in the heat.
+But no matter where you live, it can be difficult to avoid having to running in the heat at some point.

 Preparation is key!
 We’ve checked out the best hot weather running gear to give you an idea of what you should be wearing when you hit the road.
 We have you covered from top to toe to stay safe and comfortable while running in the heat.